vios-s/vios.science/README.md

   website: /project/example-project/
 ```

-If the paper does not exist yet, add it to the [Publication Lists](https://github.com/vios-s/publication-lists) repository first, in the `manual_publications.yaml` file, and wait for the website sync PR.
+If the paper does not exist yet, add it to the [Publication Lists](https://github.com/vios-s/publication-lists) repository first, in the `manual_publications.yaml` file, and wait for the publication sync to run.
 Once the generated entry exists here, add the hosted page path to its `website` field.

 Before committing, test the page locally: